• Skip to primary navigation

 Industrialization contributes to improving the trade balance if resources are abundantly available in the domestic economy.
 Otherwise, it increases the demand for imported raw materials and components.

 Likewise, suppose industrialization is not directed at building an integrated supply chain in the economy.
-In that case, it will also lead to an increase in imports of capital goods.
+In that case, it will also lead to an increase in capital goods imports.
 Domestic industry is not enough to meet domestic demand.
-The reason may be because the transfer of technology from developed countries to developing countries is hampered.
+The reason may be that the transfer of technology from developed countries to developing countries is hampered.

 Worker exploitation

-Miserable working conditions and the recruitment of underage workers could be a common practice during industrialization.
-Significant demand for labor leaves workers with no bargaining power.
-Moreover, the regulatory system and labor organization are often underdeveloped.
+Miserable working conditions and the recruitment of underage workers were common practices during industrialization.
+The significant demand for labor left workers with no bargaining power.
+Moreover, the regulatory system and labor organization were often underdeveloped.

 Indeed factories can produce more output and enjoy greater economies of scale.
 However, it requires workers to spend much of their time in jobs with deplorable and dangerous conditions.
 They have to perform the same routine and tasks repeatedly, much like a robot assigned to a job.
 Finally, it gives rise to stress between workers in the factory.